Eye For Film >> Movies >> Okay (2002) Film Review

 Reviewed by: Amber Wilkinson

 How do you feel about your life?
 Okay?
-Certainly Agnethe (Paprika Steen) does.
+Agnethe (Paprika Steen) does.
 She's a down-to-earth job restart officer, with an average family.
 So what if she squabbles with her teenage daughter over her dental brace, finds her lecturer husband Kristian's (Troels Lyby) desire to be a writer exasperating and locks horns with her elderly father over the fact that he won't speak to her gay brother Martin?
 That's normal.

-Normal, that is, until dad (Ole Ernst) is diagnosed with chronic myoblastic leukhaemia and given three weeks to live.
+Normal, that is, until dad (Ole Ernst) is diagnosed with chronic myoblastic leukaemia and given three weeks to live.
 He moves in and, when two month's later he seems to be making a recovery, things for the family aren't looking so rosy.

 All of which makes this sound like a terribly depressing film, which it isn't.
 Okay is a rich, dark comedy which finds humour and truth in the reality of everyday relationships.

 Less everyday, however, is a virtually pointless secondary story, in which Martin agrees to donate sperm to a couple of his lesbian friends, only to agonise over the role he should play if they become pregnant.
 It soon becomes evident that this is little more than a fairly crude plot device, which detracts from, rather than adds to, the strength of the film.